mattkingit/mattkingit/README.md

 I'll update the progress/process here and on my [WordPress blog](https://www.mattkingit.com/blog) once I get it up and running.

 (Update)
-- Did some database design though it is still a work in progress
+- Did some database design wthough it is still a work in progress
   - Requested and received download from LinkedIn of data
   - Created Excel spreadsheet from the LinkedIn download and added missing fields and/or data
   - Created Access database for designing tables and relationships
   - Created databases in the following database server environments
     - SQL Server
     - mySQL
     - PostgreSQL
+- Reviewing the data and figuring out what kind of questions I want to get the answers to using visualizations
+- Performing data wrangling
+  - Performing data cleansing
+- Create data visualizations to publish online
 - Created a .NET 5 Microservice Application with ASP.NET
   - Created MVC REST Service for Education using SQLite and Entity Framework
     - Also verified it works with SQL Server and Entity Framework